PyOfile/mr_roboto_Land/README.md

 Next thing I would like to do is multi thread this game.
-I plan restructure it so it can go along with the seasons of the show.
+I plan to restructure it to reflect the seasons of the show.